microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/Invoke-MgReplyGroupConversationThread.md

 # Invoke-MgReplyGroupConversationThread

 ## SYNOPSIS
-Reply to a thread in a group conversation and add a new post to it.
-You can specify the parent conversation \nin the request, or, you can specify just the thread without the parent conversation.
+Add an attachment when creating a group post.
+This operation limits the size of the attachment you can add to under 3 MB.
+An attachment can be one of the following types: All these types of attachment resources are derived from the attachment\nresource.

 ## SYNTAX